 González says that after meeting with Thomas Rosaschi, the event’s coordinator at Seymour, they modeled a campus visit for the students.
 The day will start out with a welcome reception where the Seymour students will meet University students and get breakfast.
 The Admissions Office will make a presentation, which will be followed by a group photo.

 The next couple of hours will be spent touring campus or visiting academic classes.
 As time allows, the students will visit the following places:

 - Schine Student Center Bookstore

 - Crouse College

 - Hall of Languages

-After lunch as the Schine Student Center, the students will be taken by bus to Manley Field House and the Carmelo Anthony Center.
-There, they will get a tour of the facilities and meet some of the student athletes.
+After lunch, the students will be taken by bus to Manley Field House, the Carmelo Anthony Center, the Iocolano-Petty Football Complex, and the Ensley Athletic Center, where they will get a tour of the facilities and meet Otto and student athletes.